Are you interested in exploring with others what constitutional transformation could look like, to actualise Te Tiriti o Waitangi?

 Prerequisites and requirements:

 To take part, participants need to have completed an Introduction to Te Tiriti o Waitangi workshop or similar.
+Participants are also expected to commit to all four sessions.

 Facilitators: Agnes Hermans and Pat Gray, Network Waitangi Whangārei